SiddharthShyniben/community-health/README-template.md

 <!--
 Place a banner image here.

-Always set a background color if any parts of the image do not contrast with black or white.
-This is done because some images which look good in the light theme won't look good in the dark theme and vice versa.
+Prefer setting a background color for your image.
+This is because you don't know where your image will be placed.

 You can put a short description above the banner if you like.
 -->